malmakova-na/PaintYourFace/README.md

  2. Go to the local repository via the console, then enter `npm run start`
  3. Enjoy!
 ## Demo
-You can view the demo version of the app [here](https://paint-your-face-5jm18innm-malmakova-na.vercel.app/)
+You can try the demo version of the app [here](https://paint-your-face-5jm18innm-malmakova-na.vercel.app/)